nea89o/Firmament/docs/Texture Pack Format.md

 ## Block Model Replacements

+Firmament adds the ability to retexture block models.
+Supported renderers are vanilla, indigo (fabric), sodium (and anything sodium based).
+Firmament performs gentle world reloading so that even when the world data gets updated very late by the server there should be no flicker.

 If you want to replace block textures in the world you can do so using block overrides.
 Those are stored in `assets/firmskyblock/overrides/blocks/<id>.json`.
 The id does not matter, all overrides are loaded.
 This file specifies which block models are replaced under which conditions: